-Having regard to the size of the proposed development site (approximately 163 hectares), of which the majority is to be developed (the remaining to be private open space measuring approximately 39 hectares), and the location within the Ekurhuleni Metropolitan Municipality to develop the land as a mix use development on Portion 30, Portion 31 and the Remainder of Portion 183 of the Farm Olifantsfontein 410 J.R (Township to be known as Clayville X50) would align to the Ekurhuleni Metropolitan Municipality's needs and demands for housing and complimentary uses.
+Having regard to the size of the proposed development site (approximately 128 hectares), of which the majority is to be developed (the remaining to be private open space measuring approximately 9 hectares), and the location within the Ekurhuleni Metropolitan Municipality to develop the land as a mix use development on Portion 207 (a portion of portion 183) of the Farm Olifantsfontein 410 J.R (Township to be known as Clayville X71, X76, X77, X78, X79 and X80) would align to the Ekurhuleni Metropolitan Municipality's needs and demands for housing and complimentary uses.
 The proposed development will assist in providing accessible employment opportunities, as well as the need for high and low density residential development, therefore creating housing, which is more economical alongside employment opportunities.